AtroposBot/web/docs/setup.md

 # Setup

-Once Eris joins your guild, there are a few things you should take care of!
+Once Atropos joins your guild, there are a few things you should take care of!

 ## Grant Required Permissions

-If you try to use Eris without any permissions, you'll receive an embed notifying you of the permissions Eris needs and why.
+If you try to use Atropos without any permissions, you'll receive an embed notifying you of the permissions Atropos needs and why.
 The list is as follows:

 ```diff
 + View Channels